xtdb/xtdb/docs/implementation.md

 The elements in the result map will either be literal values, like for arguments or constants, or sets of entities owning the value for a variable.
+Variables in v position will have an indirection to the owning e variable (constants will have been replaced by generated variables) to tell which entities to use to find it.
 As each variable will have an attribute (with the entity position defaulting to `:crux.db/id`), resolving the actual value for an entity in the result set is done by looking up its document and then the attribute in it.
 As an attribute might be many valued, the value is filtered against the actual key as byte arrays to find the value that we're actually looking for at this point in the join.

+Binary joins (used for AVE and AEV, see above) bind both their variables on reaching the second variable, using a placeholder result to ensure the join is still valid for the first variable.
+As mentioned above, both variables are really redirected to the same entity, but using different attributes, `:crux.db/id` for the e position, and the attribute used in the query for the v position.

 Once the n-ary join is setup, the layered index is simply walked as a tree, and the cartesian product of the results is presented as the